Could you best a leprechaun?

 “And what is it ye'll be after then, fame, fortune, or a way with the ladies?” he asked suggestively.

 “I’ll not be greedy; I ask only the same bargain ye gave me Granda.”

 Darby groaned inwardly.
 Not this again!
-Would he never be rid of the troublesome Seamus Halloran?
+Would he never be rid of these troublesome Seamus Hallorans?
 He still had one more trick to try, however, before giving up his coin for a second time.

 “I’ll need to look ye in the eye to work the magic.
 Only raise this lid and the whole world be yours,” he said in a syrupy, wheedling tone.

 Neither of these statements were exactly true, and Seamus knew better than to raise the lid.
 His Granda had told the tale many times and Seamus could recite his words from memory:

 Seamus, me lad, to best a leprechaun ye need a bit o’ luck, grim determination, and a humble heart.

 “We''ll keep the lid down till all business is concluded, thank’ee very much” Seamus told the little man.
 “Just put another 50 years luck into that gold coin and slide it out to me.”

 Michael shook his head in wonder as they made their way home in brilliant morning sunshine.
 He still couldn't believe what he'd just seen.
 And he didn’t know if Seamus was a fool or a genius.
 His friend acted like he’d outsmarted the leprechaun, but where were all the riches?
 One small coin couldn’t change anything, could it?